 At Keperra Physiotherapy and Sports Injury Clinic, we can advise you on a variety of assistive devices including:-

 - Kneeling chairs for gardening

-- Reach extenders for picking up objects from the floor to help with everyday tasks
+- Reach extenders for picking up objects from the floor and help with everyday tasks

 - Splints and supports to offload painful joints